Communities

 Monica Cellio‭ I don’t really see how that solves the issue.
 Also, if this risks discouraging further edits, improvements and updates, the canonical may simply age out.

-Andreas from the dark caverns‭ My real concern is only about "canonical" questions - i.e. ones that are relatively important to the site, because they can preempt beginners' issues and close a lot of duplicates.
+Andreas witnessed the end of the world today‭ My real concern is only about "canonical" questions - i.e. ones that are relatively important to the site, because they can preempt beginners' issues and close a lot of duplicates.
 If the question is moved into a new category, but can still be used to close duplicates in the main Q&A, presumably that new category could have its own rules and conventions for editing.

 Ideally, content like this is already among the highest-quality on a given site, so the community shouldn't see the need for significant future editing.
 However, as I imagine things, a community might want such content to be collaboratively edited by default - perhaps to merge and reorganize answer content into a single summary.
 Of course, saying this is just kicking the can down the road, and there would still be a social problem; but in principle, it'd be one that has a standard, community-wide solution, so overly "possessive" answerers could be more easily overruled if the community deems that necessary.